jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

 begins with a line of three dashes.
 This is required when specifying YAML directives, as they would go above this line, or when specifying multiple YAML documents in the same file.
-This is not the case here and is thus unnecessary, but it is good practice nonetheless.
+This is not the case here and is thus unnecessary, but it is good practice regardless.
 Next, all the code shown is part of a single play which is named "Install config files."

 The "environmental state" of this play is all of the key-value pairs above the "tasks" directive: the name of the play, the machine on which it will run, and a variable accessible by each task in the play.
-As a side note, variables are accessed by double bracing with quotes as shown on lines 11 and 14.
+As a side note, variables are accessed by double bracing with quotes as shown on lines 11 and 15.

 Lastly, the tasks themselves.
-They each have a name and also a module, which fully describes their operation.
+They each have a name and a module, which fully describes their operation.
 In this case, each task uses the `copy` module to copy a single file to a destination directory. `src` and `dest` are parameters consumed by the copy module which define where files/directories should be copied to and from.
 Other parameters are available to the module and can be used to achieve more complex results.
 The [Ansible documentation]( https://docs.ansible.com/) is excellent and describes all modules and their parameters clearly.

 ### Installing Packages

-For my systems, there are three types of package to install: Linux packages, Atom text editor packages, and Ruby gems.
+For my system, there are three types of package to install: Linux packages, Atom text editor packages, and Ruby gems.
 The package managers used for these package types, pacman, apm, and gem, are each represented slightly differently in Ansible.
 Both pacman and gem have an Ansible module abstraction (called `pacman` and `gem`, respectively), while apm must be run as a shell command.
 Thankfully, all three representations are straightforward to use.
 Let's look at pacman's usage.

 {% highlight yaml %}
 {% raw %}